 Managed print services are scalable and flexible solutions provided by third-party organizations to manage and optimize the hospital’s print infrastructure, document workflows, and paper output.
 They cover all aspects of the printing environment including devices such as printers, scanners, faxes, and copiers.

 Key Benefits of Managed Print Services to Hospital Operations

-Managed print services relieve hospital and medical staff of print management tasks.
-With the staffing shortage this pandemic has caused, outsourcing print services can reduce the burden on staff and free up individuals for other essential duties.
+Managed print services to relieve hospital and medical staff of print management tasks.
+With the staffing shortage, this pandemic has caused, outsourcing print services can reduce the burden on staff and free up individuals for other essential duties.
 More importantly, hospital staff can focus on providing care for their patients without having to worry about printers and other equipment breaking down or running low on supplies.